Get recommendation

 - `risk_signals.history.ip_action_rate_60_sec` (integer)

-Number of actions originating from the same client IP address within 60 seconds prior to the current action
+Number of actions originating from the same client IP within 60 seconds prior to this action.

 - `risk_signals.history.user_action_rate_60_sec` (integer)

-Number of actions with the same userId that occurred within 60 seconds prior to the current action
+Number of actions with the same user_id within 60 seconds prior to this action.

 - `risk_signals.history.device_action_rate_60_sec` (integer)

-Number of actions originating from the same deviceId within 60 seconds prior to the current action
+Number of actions originating from the same device_id within 60 seconds prior to this action.

 - `risk_signals.history.ip_user_count_last_hour` (integer)

-Number of userId's associated with the IP address within an hour prior to the current event
+Number of distinct user_ids associated with the IP address within the previous hour.

 - `risk_signals.history.linking_user_to_device_count` (integer)

-Number of userId's associated with the current deviceId
+Number of distinct device_ids associated with this user_id.

 - `reasons` (array, required)